Coder4916/Think-In-Space/README.md

 These features will be added where possible during further development phases:

 - A time/date picker to book available coaching sessions automatically.

-- A Feedback form to give feedback based on a user's coaching journey.

 - A Legitimate form url address where the user's details can be stored and utilised by the Coach.